-The struggles of the working class will initially be overwhelmingly defensive in character.
 The task of communists is to point the way forward to transforming them into a fight against the capitalist system, as outlined in the Transitional Program.
 This was anticipated in 1917 by Lenin in his article on "The Impending Catastrophe and How to Fight It," which led programmatically straight to the conclusion of the need to fight for proletarian power, in the October Revolution.
 This was generalized in the theses on tactics of the Third Congress of the Communist International which formulated the concept of transitional demands to transcend the traditional separation of the "minimum" and "maximum" programs of social democracy, in which the socialist maximum program was reserved for Sunday speechifying.
 Communist parties "must extend and intensify every defensive struggle, transforming it into an attack on capitalist society," the Third Congress theses stated.
 The central element in achieving that transformation is building authentically communist, Trotskyist parties in the fight to reforge the Fourth International.